BHP share price: 3 things to consider ahead of FY20 results

 With iron ore futures trading confidently above US$100 per tonne, analysts have continued to view BHP Group favourably – assigning the mining giant an Overweight rating, on average, according to the Wall Street Journal.
 More specifically, BHP has 8 Buy ratings, 6 Hold ratings and 1 Underweight rating, also according to the Wall Street Journal.

-On a more granular level, analysts from Macquarie Wealth Management – who have been bullish on the iron ore market for some time now – recently pointed out:
+On a more granular level, analysts from Macquarie Wealth Management – who have been bullish on the iron ore market for some time now – recently pointed out that:

 ‘We remain positive on stocks with iron-ore exposure due to strong cash flow yields and earnings upgrade momentum.
 FMG is our preferred large cap exposure, and we remain positive on both RIO and BHP.’